Kyle Duncan (soccer): Loan return to New York Red Bulls

+Back to New York Red Bulls

+At the end of the 2023 MLS season, the New York Red Bulls exercised the permanent transfer option on Duncan through the 2025 MLS season.
+On July 20, 2024, Duncan scored his first goal of the season in a 3–1 victory over FC Cincinnati.

 International career

 Duncan has represented the United States at the under-18, under-20, and senior levels.
-Duncan made his senior national team debut on December 9, 2020, being substituted for Julián Araujo in the 74th minute of a 6-0 friendly victory versus El Salvador.
+Duncan made his senior national team debut on December 9, 2020, being substituted for Julián Araujo in the 74th minute of a 6–0 friendly victory versus El Salvador.

+On August 29, 2025, Duncan received a call-up from the Jamaica national team for a World Cup qualifier versus Bermuda.

+Personal life

+He is a cousin of fellow professional soccer player Timothy Weah.